Actively Recruiting

 - Planning to donate blood within two weeks prior to study visit

-- Any significant disease or disorder that might affect participation
+- Any significant disease or disorder that may affect ability to participate

 - Evidence of congenital heart disease or significant chronic cardiovascular or metabolic disease